nineinchnick/ofp-editor/CONTRIBUTING.md

     git checkout -b make-red

 Make your changes to source files.
-By source files we mean the files in `js/`. the `iD.js` and `iD.min.js` files in this project are autogenerated - don't edit them.
+By source files we mean the files in `js/`. the `ofp-editor.js` and `ofp-editor.min.js` files in this project are autogenerated - don't edit them.

 So let's say you've changed `js/ui/confirm.js`.

-1. Run `jshint js/id` to make sure your code is clean
+1. Run `jshint js/ofp-editor` to make sure your code is clean
 2. Run tests with `npm test`
 3. Commit your changes with an informative commit message
-4. [Submit a pull request](https://help.github.com/articles/using-pull-requests) to the `systemed/iD` project.
+4. [Submit a pull request](https://help.github.com/articles/using-pull-requests) to the `openfloorplan\ofp-editor` project.